 Opening this week are films about oppression, teen romance during illness and the power of imagination.
 I’ll see and review at least one of the following:

-Subscribe, like, rate, and listen to The Fractured Frame wherever you get your podcasts.
+For the latest in movie, TV and streaming news listen to The Fractured Frame, available wherever you get podcasts.
 Follow me on Twitter @moviemanstan and send emails to email@example.com.